 The daily itinerary is shown below.
 The daily distance cycled is 35 to 50 miles:

-18th July 2020 - Arrive in Belfast and Transfer to Newcastle
+18th July 2020 - Arrive and overnight in Belfast

-19th July 2020 - Mournes area - Analong / Silent Valley / Bryansford
+19th July 2020 - Transfer to Mournes area - cycle Analong / Silent Valley / Bryansford

 20th July 2020 - Mournes area - Spelga Damn / Rostrevor / Castlewellan

 21st July 2020 - Strangford area - Country Down - Fishing Villages